-Are you a caregiver who feels isolated from family and friends?
+Are you a family caregiver who feels isolated from family and friends?

 As a caregiver, when was the last time that someone asked you how you were doing and stayed around long enough to hear your truthful answer?

-The reality is, in today’s fast-paced culture, asking someone “How are you?” has become a greeting between people who have little time (or inclination) to respond with more than just “fine” or “okay”.
+In today’s fast-paced culture, caregiver isolation is a reality.
+Simply asking someone, “How are you?” has become a greeting between people who have little time (or inclination) to respond with more than just “fine” or “okay”.

 Although asking someone how they’re doing sounds friendly, it may not always be an invitation for the other person to open up about their lives in greater detail.